Are soil amendments necessary? What you need to know about using them and how to save money on them.

 Let’s chat for a second about compost vs. fertilizer.
 Both of them CAN provide nutrients that your soil is lacking.
 But they’re not the same thing and they shouldn’t be used interchangeably.

-Fertilizer is usually applied once the plant is growing and is designed to provide a burst of nutrients that will be available to the plant immediately.
+Fertilizer is usually applied once the plant is growing and is designed to provide a burst of nutrients that will be available to the plant in short order.
 Many fertilizers are given in liquid form, so plants draw them up and use them quickly.
 Others are dry, like granules, powder or stakes and release their components gradually.
 No matter the format, fertilizer is ‘food’ for the plant, not enrichment for the soil.

-Compost is simply organic matter – things like spent plants and cardboard – that has been allowed to breakdown into a crumbly, uniform mass.
+Compost is simply organic matter – things like spent plants and cardboard or food waste – that has been allowed to breakdown into a crumbly, uniform mass.
 It resembles soil, superficially.
-Compost is usually added at the beginning of the end of the season.
+Compost is usually added at the beginning or the end of the season.
 It’s purpose is to help the soil replenish both macro and micro nutrients but it also improves soil texture.
 You can also add compost to the soil around a plant (called ‘top dressing’) to help conserve moisture in the soil and slowly leech nutrients into the ground.
 While compost may indirectly provide nutrients to a plant, it’s primary purpose is to enrich the soil, not the plant.

 So do I have to use them?